MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/render-live-chat-widget-mobile.md

 ---
-title: "Render a live chat widget on the mobile app| Microsoft Docs"
+title: "Render live chat widget on the mobile app| Microsoft Docs"
-description: "Render a live chat widget on your mobile app using a code snippet or SDK"
+description: "Learn to render a live chat widget on your mobile app using a code snippet or SDK."
 author: ramana-hyd
 ms.author: v-rmurthy
 manager: shujoshi